FREE and Cheap Stuff to Do at Walt Disney World

 - If you’re looking for a fun photo opportunity, consider visiting the All Star resorts or Pop Century.
 These hotels feature enormous “pop culture” icons.
 Take a family photo in front of a 35-foot Buzz Lightyear!

-- Several of the resorts, including Animal Kingdom Lodge, Wilderness Lodge, Grand Floridian, and Yacht Club, offer FREE tours that are open to any Disney resort guest (whether you are staying at that particular hotel or not).
-Some of the tours require a reservation, so inquire in advance.
+- Several of the resorts, including Animal Kingdom Lodge, BoardWalk Inn, Wilderness Lodge, Grand Floridian, and Yacht Club, offer FREE tours that are open to any Disney resort guest (whether you are staying at that particular hotel or not).
+Contact the hotel’s front desk or concierge directly to find out what tours they offer, when they are held and whether you need to sign up in advance.
+These tours are subject to change, so not all the resorts listed above may be offering a tour at a given time.

 - See the Activities section below for many more Disney resort ideas.